All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I build muscle while on GLP-1 medication?

 It's difficult but possible, especially for beginners.
 New lifters can experience "newbie gains" even in a calorie deficit.
 Experienced lifters should focus on maintaining existing muscle rather than building new tissue.
-Adequate protein and consistent training are essential in either case.
+Adequate protein and consistent training are important in either case.

 How many times per week should I lift weights on GLP-1?